Picture Prompts For Writing: A teacher's guide

 'A big dinosaur once went into a dark wood and discovered a magical potion.'

-Celebrate the children's innovative ideas that they came up with, which you then expressed aloud.
+Celebrate the children's effective ideas that they came up with, which you then expressed aloud.
 Children can then choose two or three additional images they like and explore them by linking them.
 You should expect to hear them discussing the photographs in various ways shortly after you introduce them.
 Using their speed, they can connect and expand their thoughts.

 It is possible to create high expectations for vocabulary and creative content in young children as early as the stages of language development allow for sensitive inquiry.